Our third and final hike in the Hardangerfjord region was to Vikedalsnebbet, also known as Little Trolltunga.

-There are several hikes that begin at the parking lot and in Google Maps, the parking lot has the title of one of the other hikes.
+Several hikes begin at the parking lot, and in Google Maps, the parking lot has the title of one of the other hikes.

 The parking fee is reportedly 60 NOK and is to be paid in cash.
-We prepared for this by getting the exact change before we set off on our journey.
+We prepared for this by getting the exact change before starting our journey.

-When I went back to the Google Maps review, it stated that there was a “toll booth” somewhere along the gravel road, perhaps even at the intersection of the main road and gravel road.
+When I returned to the Google Maps review, it stated that there was a “toll booth” somewhere along the gravel road, perhaps even at the intersection of the main road and gravel road.

 It’s apparently at the toll booth where you drop the cash into the cash box.

-Additionally, you fill out a form and put it on the dash of your car.
-I don’t know if any of this is true because I only learned this after the fact and we didn’t see a building resembling a toll booth or official shed-type structure.
+Additionally, you fill out a form and put it on your car’s dash.
+I don’t know if any of this is true because I only learned this after the fact, and we didn’t see a building resembling a toll booth or official shed-type structure.

-For this hike, I recommend proper hiking shoes, hiking poles, and sunscreen.
-There is no shade on the hike and the trail is on top of a mountain plateau, so…
+I recommend proper shoes, poles, and sunscreen for this hike.
+There is no shade on the hike, and the trail is on top of a mountain plateau, so…

 Due to the short length of this hike, we didn’t pack any food or snacks.